-The base should be supported on either rectangular metal blocks with shims or on metal wedges having a small taper.
+If the base doesn't have leveling screws, the base should be supported on either rectangular metal blocks with shims or on metal wedges having a small taper.
 The support pieces should be placed close to the foundation bolts.
-Refer to Figure 4, Grouting and Foundation Bolting.
+Refer to Figure 5, Grouting and Foundation Bolting.
 Place supports directly under the part of the base, which carries the greatest weight.
 Space the supports closely enough to provide uniform support of the base.
 Adjust the metal supports or wedges until the shaft is level.
 Check suction and discharge flanges of the pump by means of a level.
 Make corrections, as necessary, by adjusting the supports or wedges under the base.